-- 1.7-fluid ounce jar of Neutrogena Hydro Boost hydrating water-gel face moisturizer with hyaluronic acid to hydrate dry skin
+- Packaging may vary: 1.7-ounce jar of Neutrogena Hydro Boost hydrating water-gel daily face and neck moisturizer with hyaluronic acid to hydrate dry skin

-- Gel moisturizer formula provides hydration to skin, leaving it looking smooth and supple day after day
+- Gel facial moisturizer formula provides hydration to skin, leaving it looking smooth and supple day after day

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.